ibexa/documentation-developer/docs/guide/order_history/order_history.md

+---
+description: Order history lets the user check the historical records of all their orders.
+---

 # Order history [[% include 'snippets/commerce_badge.md' %]]

 The **Order History** screen enables you to see an overview and details of your orders or other documents.